 “I've spent most of my life since I was 13 working very hard to learn other people's languages,” says J. Lorand Matory.
 He has just come from a midterm exam in his advanced undergraduate Chinese language and culture class, Chinese being the most recent of the numerous languages he has studied.
 “I find it liberating to think in the terms of others who grew up thousands of miles away and have a totally different cultural history, and to try on their ways of thinking,” he says.
 “How can you understand other people's point of… read more about J. Lorand Matory’s “The Fetish Revisited” Wins J. I. Staley Prize »

 Jonathan Homrighausen was so moved when he first saw The Saint John's Bible as a student docent in Santa Clara University’s archives and special collections, he wrote his own book about it.
 And then another.
 A modern illuminated manuscript, with the last page completed in 2011, this Bible was created by a team of scribes and illustrators commissioned by Saint John’s Abbey and University.
-Homrighausen's first book about The Saint John’s Bible focused on its illustrations, but he wanted to spend more time with the letters… read more about When Modern Calligraphy Is Paired with Ancient Scripture »
+Homrighausen's first book about The Saint John’s Bible focused on its illustrations, but he wanted… read more about When Modern Calligraphy Is Paired with Ancient Scripture »

 The recent death of a young Iranian woman, Mahsa Amini, while in the custody of Iranian authorities has sparked a massive wave of protests – both online and in the streets.
 There are echoes of the past in this new wave of protests along with a very clear demand for freedom and bodily autonomy, three Duke scholars said Thursday in a virtual media briefing.
 (Watch the briefing on YouTube.)
 Here are excerpts: ON IMPETUS FOR IRAN PROTESTS Negar Mottahedeh, Middle Eastern Studies scholar “There’s 40… read more about Protests Grow More Frequent As Young Iranians Demand More Freedoms, Experts Say »